apache/qpid/qpid/java/lib/cobertura/README.txt

 http://cobertura.sourceforge.net/download.html

-Unpack it into the cobertura (this) directory and then move the contents up one level i.e. once unpacked it will create a cobertura-<version>. directory with the cobertura.jar and scripts and a lib dir.
-All this content needs to move up to the cobertura directory proper.
+Unpack it into the cobertura (this) directory with tar --strip-path 1 -xf.
+This should leave you with cobertura.jar in qpid/java/lib/cobertura.

 Run "ant cover-test coverage-report" to generate coverage report.